tramo-ephyslab/TROVA-master/README.md

 Create an execution code for example for a queue manager like slurm (See example/run_example.sh) Then execute: sbatch run_example.sh
 ```

+# An example
+Here, we provide two examples:

+1- Moisture sources for a tropical cyclone (October 17, 2014, at 18 UTC) are determined.
+In this case, a regional mesh is used and the outputs of the FLEXPART dispersion model are used.
+The configuration file for this case is shown in the directory Inputs/input_back_TC.cfg.

 # References
 [1] Stohl A, James PA.
 A Lagrangian analysis of the atmospheric branch of the global water cycle: Part II: Earth’s river catchments ocean basins, and moisture transports between them.
 J. Hydrometeorol.
 2005; 6:961–984. https://doi.org/10.1175/JHM470.1.